 - Fill out profile until all sections are complete

-- Staff member will review your profile and approve for publishing or request additional changes
+- A Career Specialist will review your profile and approve for publishing or request additional changes

 - For more info on how to set this up, watch this demo

 - Make sure you’ve met the requirements for publication.

 - Click “Request Review” * A Career Specialist will review your profile and approve for publishing or request additional changes to be completed before it can be published.